halfzebra/transaction-aggregator/README.md

 ## Ideas

+- Improve logging
 - `docker-compose.yml` for local development and testing with real PostgreSQL
 - Higher-quality mock data with stateful users for correctness and data consistency
 - Use Redis for caching
-- generate transaction-api on build and don't store generated client in the repo
+- Generate transaction-api on build and don't store generated client in the repo
+- Postman collection for testing the default journey

 ### Production Architecture